 The syllabus followed and outlined below is AQA.
 The course aims to encourage students to develop their enthusiasm for language learning, to communicate confidently and effectively in their chosen language(s) and to develop an awareness of the contemporary society and cultural background of the countries where these languages are spoken.
-Courses starting in 2016 will be linear.
+Courses will be linear.
 To achieve the full A level, all exams will be completed in Year 13.
 A stand-alone AS is available at the end of Year 12.

 AS Level Topics